CabezasGonzalezJavier/TeamworkApp/README.md

 ## Version control

-Ihave used git to version files in this project.
+I have used git to version files in this project.
 Normally I use gitflow to create features, releases and hotfixes.

 ## Design